Osgoode Bursaries

 Frank Iacobucci Bursary

-Through the generosity of the Italian Canadian Benevolent Corporation, the Colombus Centre and members of the Italian community, two bursaries will be awarded annually from the income derived from an endowment established to mark the occasion of the appointment of Frank Iacobucci to the Supreme Court of Canada.
+Through the generosity of the Italian Canadian Benevolent Corporation, the Columbus Centre and members of the Italian community, two bursaries will be awarded annually from the income derived from an endowment established to mark the occasion of the appointment of Frank Iacobucci to the Supreme Court of Canada.
 The bursaries will be awarded to needy students in the JD, LLM or DJUR degree programs, with preference being given to academically superior candidates.

 David and Maureen Jackson Bursary

 J. David A. Jackson graduated from Osgoode Hall Law School in 1972, and received the Alumni Gold Key Award in 2012.
 David and Maureen were married in 1971, and she supported his legal education and practice.
 David enjoyed a long and distinguished career at Blake Cassels & Graydon LLP, where he served as Chairman from 1995 to 2001.
 David and Maureen have established this bursary in recognition of the seminal role that Osgoode played in his success.
+The funds for this endowment were matched by Osgoode Hall Law School through the No Barriers initiative and will be given to JD students in financial need who face visible and invisible obstacles like income; mental health; racial, cultural and gender inequalities; or physical and learning challenges.

 Abdurahman ‘Hosh’ Jibril ’93 Memorial Bursary